Find out what is happening in Pocklington and Market Weighton this week

 Pocklington

 Pocklington Arts Centre: Chris Smither at 8pm.
 A welcome return for ultimate bluesman Chris Smither, showcasing his new album ‘Call Me Lucky’.
 Support from The Suitcase Junket.
-Tickets £16, plus Friends of PAC rate.
+Tickets £16.
 Visit www.pocklingtonartscentre.co.uk for more information.

 4 February